Orientation and Travel Tips

 Cuba is considered among the safest countries in the world with a very low crime rate.
 However precautions with personal belongings are necessary, do not leave things unattended.
 Don't wear expensive jewelry, it attracts pickpockets, which are a growing problem.
 Keep cameras and handbags secure to your person at all times.
 Participants should use a lockbox at hotels for valuables, travel documents, air tickets, passport and cash.

-Always carry some cash in small amounts each day, we suggest between 40.00 and 60.00 CUC.
+Always carry some cash in small amounts each day, we suggest between 40.00 and 60.00 EURO or USD Dollar and about $500.00 (Cuban Pesos).
 The rest of your money remains in your hotel lockbox, along with your travel documents, valuables and passport.

 While Cubans have no problems with the water, we recommend you drink bottled water at all times for peace of mind.
 A doctor or nurse is available to participants throughout the tour either at your hotel, nearby clinic or en route to destinations.